 4-Aminophenyl b-D-cellobioside

 The compound, 4-Aminophenyl b-D-cellobioside boasts an intricate mechanism of action, wherein it ingeniously targets and engages specific cellular receptors, deftly modulating pivotal cellular pathways.
 It demonstrates an exceptional potential for research of tackling afflictions ranging from cancer to diabetes and even neurodegenerative disorders.
-Synonyms: p-Aminophenyl beta-D-Cellobioside; (2S,3R,4S,5S,6R)-2-[(2R,3S,4R,5R,6S)-6-(4-aminophenoxy)-4,5-dihydroxy-2-(hydroxymethyl)oxan-3-yl]oxy-6-(hydroxymethyl)oxane-3,4,5-triol; P-AMINOPHENYL-BETA-D-CELLOBIOSIDE; p-Aminophenyl |A-D-Cellobioside; 4-Aminophenyl beta-D-cellobioside; p-Aminophenyl b-D-Cellobioside; p-Aminophenyl ?-D-Cellobioside; p-Aminophenyl beta -D-Cellobioside.
+Synonyms: p-Aminophenyl β-D-Cellobioside; 4-Aminophenyl 4-O-β-D-glucopyranosyl-β-D-glucopyranoside; (2S,3R,4S,5S,6R)-2-(((2R,3S,4R,5R,6S)-6-(4-aminophenoxy)-4,5-dihydroxy-2-(hydroxymethyl)tetrahydro-2H-pyran-3-yl)oxy)-6-(hydroxymethyl)tetrahydro-2H-pyran-3,4,5-triol.
 CAS No. 42935-24-0.
 Molecular formula: C18H27NO11.
 Mole weight: 433.41.

 4-Methylumbelliferyl b-D-cellobioside, a molecular probe, serves as a critical substrate in Gaucher disease diagnosis through its utilization in enzymatic reaction studies amid rare genetic disorders caused by glucocerebrosidase deficiency.
 In the biomedical industry, it acts as a crucial experimental tool, enabling research into previously uncharted territories and expanding our understanding of enzymatic reactions as well as their disturbances.
 Synonyms: 4-Methylumbelliferyl b-D-cellobiopyranoside; 4-MU-b-D-cellobioside; 7-[(4-O-β-D-Glucopyranosyl-β-D-glucopyranosyl)oxy]-4-methyl-2H-1-benzopyran-2-one; 7-(β-Cellobiosyloxy)-4-methylcoumarin; 4-Methylumbelliferyl Cellobiopyranoside.
-Grades: 98%.
+Grade: 98%.
 CAS No. 72626-61-0.
 Molecular formula: C22H28O13.
 Mole weight: 500.45.

 4-Methylumbelliferyl β-D-cellobioside